__________________________________________________________________

 outside observer.
 Heaven and earth were created by God, and humanity also

-(Gen. 2:25).
-All are descended from this first couple, Adam and Eve.
+and a woman (Gen. 2:25).
+We all descend from this first couple, Adam and Eve.

 who formed the earth and made it (he established it;